 Not edited by software or AI |

 I have learned to appreciate the Joshua trees, especially if you get lucky and see snow on them!
-Better yet, the alluvial fans (ramps) coming out the mountains like glaciers of gravel and rubble are rather grand looking.
+Better yet, the alluvial fans (ramps) coming out of the mountains like glaciers of gravel and rubble are rather grand looking.
 They are easy to camp and bike on.
 The little dog and I can bike up these ramps and get great exercise, and then turn around and coast back to camp.
 I admire the predictable transition to bigger rocks as you approach the mountains.

 I appreciate not being surrounded by millions of Zion tourists when in Nevada.
 St. George has become a traffic nightmare.